divijwadhawan/starbucks_capstone/README.md

 * This is public git project which can be downloaded or cloned
 * Before executing make sure dependencies are installed and necessary files are downloaded
-* Please put the files in a folder called "data" or if you choose a different folder please change the path where files are being read in the code
+* Please keep the files in the folder called "data" or if you choose a different folder please change the path where files are being read in the code

 ## Help